arghyadeep99/MedicalSystem/MedicalSystem/README.md

 12. The medical records system will launch and display in the browser.

-13. To use the system, launch MetaMask and set the private network Custom RPC to the following url >> http://127.0.0.0:7545.
+13. To use the system, launch MetaMask add-in and set the private network Custom RPC to the following url >> http://127.0.0.0:7545.

 14. Paste the mnemonic seed phrase from Ganache-CLI when prompted, and a password of your own choice.